MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/add-activity-campaign-using-app-marketing-sales.md

 ---
 # Add activity to campaign using in-app marketing

 Make your marketing campaigns successful by creating, distributing, and assigning planning and campaign activities in [!INCLUDE[pn-dyn-365-sales](../includes/pn-dyn-365-sales.md)].

+> [!NOTE]
+> You can only add the out-of-the-box activities&mdash;email, appointment, phone call, fax, and letter&mdash;to the campaign.

 ## License and role requirements
 | Requirement type | You must have |